falavi-fbk/early-exit-transformer/README.md

 **Paper**

-Find our original paper on early-exit training, 'Training dynamic models using early exits for automatic speech recognition on resource-constrained devices', on [arXiv](https://arxiv.org/abs/2309.09546).
+Find our original paper on early-exit training, `Training dynamic models using early exits for automatic speech recognition on resource-constrained devices`, on [arXiv](https://arxiv.org/abs/2309.09546).

+Also, our more recent work, `Splitformer: An improved early-exit architecture for automatic speech recognition on edge devices` is also available on [arXiv](https://www.arxiv.org/abs/2506.18035), with pretrained model weights on [Hugging Face](https://huggingface.co/MaxLSB/Splitformer).

 **Acknowledgements**